simonrodrig/personal-website/src/projects/databases.md

 wanted to maintain our own listing of events, meaning we had to download the listing of events from the API, transform them into data that fit our database schema, then ingest them into our own database.
-In particular, we needed to sanitize much of the data because things like image descriptions contained embedded HTML, and images used relative URLs rather than absolute.
+In particular, we needed to sanitize much of the data because things like event descriptions contained embedded HTML, and images used relative URLs rather than absolute.

 Of course, this project contained the classic backend/frontend structure, so we